 Used BMW Bonnets

 All used BMW Bonnets listed on Breakeryard.com are tested, original (OEM) manufacturer parts and come with a 14 day money back guarantee.
-Breakeryard.com list used car parts for BMW are from premium breaker yards from across the UK, saving you up to 80% compared to main dealer prices.
+Breakeryard.com list cheap new OES or aftermarket car parts at discounted prices and used OEM car parts up to 80% cheaper than main dealer prices for BMW from premium breaker yards from across the UK.

 The BMW bonnet is a crucial part of the car, for beneath it is housed some of the most important components a car needs in order to run.
 In most cars the bonnet is the hinged cover that protects and allows access to the engine compartment.
 In some cars, such as the VW Beetle, however, the engine is positioned in the rear of the vehicle, so the bonnet would, in this case, give access to the space designated for luggage.

 Often made of steel, bonnets are also made of aluminum, fiberglass, dry carbon and carbon fiber.
 The bonnet is fixed to the frame at the front of the car and, with the action of hinges, opens outwards.
 The BMW bonnet is made up of an outer panel which is designed to be smooth and streamlined, contoured to match the shape of the car and an inner panel which is strong and offers protection to the engine beneath.